The one where Ingrid Pitt karate-kicks a pantomime horse.

-- Downer Ending: The story concludes with massive character slaughter on the magnitude of a Shakespearean tragedy and, famously, ends with the line "There should have been another way."
+- Downer Ending: The story concludes with every single character other than the TARDIS crew dead.
+The Doctor, Tegan and Turlough are horrified, and the serial ends with the line "There should have been another way."

-- Eternal Recurrence: Humanity has once again divided into Eastern and Western power blocs with the power to destroy the world.
+- Eternal Recurrence: Humanity has once again divided into two power blocs with the means to destroy the world.

-- Everything's Better with Samurai: The Sea Devil taskforce Elite Group One armor were similar to samurai (especially the helmet.)
+- Everything's Better with Samurai: The Sea Devil taskforce Elite Group One armour were similar to samurai (especially the helmet.)

-- Exty Years from Now: The story is set hundred years in the future.
+- Exty Years from Publication: The story is set hundred years in the future.

-- The Great Politics Mess-Up: Averted since we're never explicitly told much of anything about either of the power blocs, just that there's two of them, which was a deliberate decision to avoid dating the politics.
+- Failed Future Forecast: Averted since we're never explicitly told much of anything about either of the power blocs, just that there's two of them, which was a deliberate decision to avoid dating the politics.

 - Humans Are the Real Monsters:The Doctor: I sometimes wonder why I like the people of this miserable planet so much.

 - I Did What I Had to Do: But "there should have been another way."